 in program, and academic warning that apply to the program they have been

-Candidates who qualify to receive a UFV Liberal Arts diploma must be approved by the Arts Advice Centre and the Senate.
-Students must apply for graduation by completing a request to graduate form available at the Admissions and Records office.
+Studentss who qualify to receive a Liberal Arts diploma must be approved by the Arts Advice Centre and the Senate.
+Students must apply for graduation by completing the Graduation Request form available ufv.ca/admissions/forms or at the Office of the Registrar.
 We recommend this be done in the first month of the final semester.
-The final deadline for students who wish to attend the graduation ceremony is April 1, with all program requirements completed by April 30.
+The final deadline for students who wish to attend the June Convocation ceremony is April 1st of each year, with all program requirements completed by April 30th of each year.

 A total of 60 university-level credits with an overall cumulative grade point average of 2.0 is required to complete this program.
 Of those 60 credits, 30 must be completed at UFV.
 Thirty-three credits must be in Arts chosen from the following list of subjects: